canonical/charm-relation-interfaces/interfaces/database_backup/v0/README.md

     Provider -- job-id, job-type, job-config, storage-interface, storage-config, artefact-path, status, message --> Requirer
 ```

-The interface consists of two parties: a Provider (database charm) and a Requirer (backup manager charm).
-The Requirer will be expected to provide the relevant jobs (backups or restores) to execute.
+The interface consists of two parties: a Provider (database charm) and a Requirer (database backup manager charm).
+The Requirer will be expected to request the relevant jobs (backups or restores) to execute.
 The provider will then be expected to execute these jobs and respond with their statuses.

 ## Behavior